 Satellite Office Bayfield Location 49 W Mill St Bayfield, CO 81122 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 At our ophthalmology clinic in arid Durango, Colorado, dry eye may be one of the most common conditions we treat.
 When your eyes feel excessively dry, scratchy, or uncomfortable, it can be tough to focus on much else.
-At Four Corners Eye Clinic, our physicians offer a full range of dry eye treatment options, from simple prescription drops to advanced in-office procedures.
+At Four Corners Eye Clinic, our award-winning physicians offer a full range of dry eye treatment options, from simple prescription drops to advanced in-office procedures.
 See why dry eye patients from Colorado, Utah, Arizona, New Mexico, and the entire Four Corners region trust us for their eye care.

 The name of this condition is pretty self-explanatory: It is an uncomfortable condition that makes the eyes feel noticeably dry.
-Although dry eye can be a side effect of certain medications or other medical conditions, very often it develops on its own.
+Although dry eye can be a side effect of certain medications or other medical conditions, very often, it develops on its own.
 Tears play a vital role in eye health, so if you’re struggling with dry eye, it’s important to have your condition medically evaluated and treated.

 Tears aren’t just salt water.
 Instead, they contain 3 layers: an outermost oily layer, a watery middle layer, and an innermost mucus-based layer.
 The mucus layer helps distribute the tear across the eye with each blink, while the oil layer prevents the tear from evaporating too quickly.